 To view the full results, click here.

-METHODOLOGY: The sample size for the survey is 761 active voters taken from a listed sample of registered voters who voted in the 2010 or 2012 general election or registered since the 2012 general election.
-The margin of error is +/- 3.55%.
-626 interviews were completed using automated telephone technology and 135 were conducted using mobile-based survey technology.
-All interviews were conducted November 16-17, 2014 by Vox Populi Polling.
+Methodology: The sample size for the survey is 811 likely active voters.
+The margin of error is +/ 3.4.
+All interviews were completed using a mix of automated telephone and mobile-based survey technology on February 17-18, 2016 by Vox Populi Polling.
 The total percentages for responses may not equal 100% due to rounding.

-METHODOLOGY: The sample size for the survey is 638 active voters taken from a listed sample of registered voters who voted in the 2010 or 2012 general election or registered since the 2012 general election.
-The margin of error is +/- 3.9%.
-544 interviews were completed using automated telephone technology and 94 were conducted using mobile-based survey technology.
-All interviews were conducted October 27-28, 2014 by Vox Populi Polling.
+Methodology: The sample size for the survey is 768 Likely GOP Presidential Primary and Caucus goers drawn from a national sample of registered and modeled Republicans and Republican primary voters.
+The margin of error is +/- 3.5.
+All interviews were completed using automated telephone and all interviews were conducted November 5, 2015 by Vox Populi Polling.
 The total percentages for responses may not equal 100% due to rounding.